-Let's Start January this New Year, all month long, learning the Rumba at 5:30 PM and the Salsa at 6:30 PM, every Tuesday!
+Let's Start February, all month long, learning the Night Club 2-Step at 5:30 PM and the Waltz at 6:30 PM, every Tuesday!
 Each class, taught by Kathy Babcock, is $15.00 per person. if taken one at a time, or get punch cards and, for $40 get four lessons per card per person.
 Save even more by going to both lessons each week and buy two punch card for an additional $10 savings!

 The Foxtrot originated in the summer of 1914 by Vaudeville actor Harry Fox.
-Born Arthur Carringford in Pomona, California, in 1882, he adopted the stage name of “Fox” after his grandfather.
+Born with the name Arthur Carringford in Pomona, California, in 1882, he adopted the stage name of “Fox” after his grandfather.

 In early 1914, Fox was appearing in various vaudeville shows in the New York area.
 One such show was the Ziegfeld Follies of 1914, in which Fox danced some trotting steps to ragtime music as part of his act.
 It delighted audiences and quickly caught on, and people referred to his dance as Fox’s Trot.
 Though the original version exhibited by Mr. Fox was very jerky and athletic, dance teachers tamed it and proved it to be a perfect dance for ragtime music.

 Vernon and Irene Castle, a British and American husband and wife dance team, were exhibition dancers of outstanding talent and charm.
 Their rendition of the Foxtrot was the most original and exciting of their various dances.